UnofficialJuliaMirror/Bedgraph.jl-0bcc2ff6-69eb-520d-bede-0374fc5bd2fd/README.md

 end
 ```

-Alternatively you may want to read records individually.
+Alternatively you may want to read and process records individually.
 ```julia
 open(file, "r") do io
     while !eof(io)